Purchasing a Thorn bike

 Paying a deposit holds the current price for you, irrespective of whatever price increases may have occurred between placing the deposit and paying the balance.
 We operate a queuing system and when your order arrives at the top of the queue we start to build your bike.

-We accept payment by debit card; all major credit cards (except American Express); wire transfer (BACS transfer), SJSC gift vouchers.
+We accept payment by debit card; all major credit cards (except American Express); wire transfer (BACS transfer), SJSC gift vouchers and PayPal.

 We accept cycle to work vouchers (see cycle to work FAQs).
 We do NOT accept cheques.
 You can pay for your bike in full upon collection.
 If you are having your bike delivered we require payment in full before we dispatch it.
 We expect full payment within 28 days of the predicted completion date printed on your invoice.